arquillian/arquillian-extension-qunit/README.md

 # Arquillian QUnit
 [Arquillian QUnit](https://github.com/arquillian/arquillian-extension-qunit) is an [Arquillian](http://arquillian.org/) extension which automates QUnit JavaScript unit testing.
 It integrates transparently with the JUnit testing framework and therefore can be easily used in continuous integration environments.

-Arquillian-Qunit knows how many QUnit tests have to be executed before the actual QUnit tests execution.
+Arquillian-Qunit knows the number of QUnit tests that have to be executed before the actual QUnit tests execution.
 In the case where a Qunit Test Suite gets stuck because of a stuck QUnit test, Arquillian-QUnit marks the stuck test and the rest of QUnit tests which are not executed/reached as failed.

 For example when executing these [QUnit tests](https://github.com/arquillian/arquillian-extension-qunit/blob/master/arquillian-qunit-ftest/src/test/resources/assets/tests/ticketmonster/test-stuck.js) you will realize that the QUnit Test Suite gets stuck as shown in the below image.
 Arquillian-QUnit knows that these tests did not finish and marks them as failed.